AviatrixSystems/Docs/HowTos/connect_overlap_cidrs.rst

 Step 5.
 Test site2cloud Connection
 ---------------------------------------------------------

+Make sure your instances Security Groups inbound rules are configured properly.

 From instance-1, you should be able to ping instance-2 by "ping 172.16.0.43".
 From instance-2, you should be able to ping instance-1 by "ping 192.168.0.43"

 Done.